The Flag They Said Wouldn’t Fly

 Finally, it has a bungee cord around the interior perimeter to tension the fabric against the “fishing-pole” exterior.

 Several companies we approached about it made said it wouldn’t work.
 They said it couldn’t be done that way and it would just be a hazard.
 We’re very thankful to Omni Promotional in Denver for believing enough to try it.
 They too had doubts, but were willing to give it a go — and look what happened!

 It’s been in action at a races already — with many more to come.
 This photo shows the men’s pro race at the US OPEN OF CYCLOCROSS held at Boulder’s Valmont Park in October 2015.

-So, it stands tall even in a light wind, it’s rock solid stable when the feet are planted, and it’s been a landmark at several bicycle races already.
+So, it stands tall even in a light wind.
+It is rock solid stable when the feet plant firmly, and it has flown as a landmark at several bicycle races already.
 Racers like it, and it’s easily visible as a promotion piece from across most venues.
 A success on all accounts.

 Out-of-the-Box thinking again.
+And, engineering mixed with marketing as part of the Full Service we offer.
 The flag design represents much more thinking and creativity than first meets the eye — as a balance of needs for artistic presentation, portability, weather, stability, manufacturing hurdles, and cost.
 The design, especially of the bases (not shown), represent an elegant solution that’s all Part of the “Synthesis”.